The Ketogenic Diet & Insulin Resistance

 Keto Diet is most talked about, with Insulin Resistance.
 Before learning about the relationship between the keto diet ad insulin resistance, let’s know about Insulin and Insulin resistance.

 What is Insulin?

-Beta-cells situated in the pancreas create protein-based hormone known as Insulin.
-The pancreas creates compounds that guide with assimilation.
+Beta-cells situated in the pancreas create a protein-based hormone known as Insulin.
+The pancreas creates compounds that guide with assimilation, a stage in digestion.

 Insulin’s main role is to manage the digestion of fats and starches.
 The stomach related framework separates carbs, for example, sugars and carbs, into an atom called glucose.